 If you have fibroid symptoms, we know you’re looking for ways to relieve fibroid pain.
 After all, once you’ve been diagnosed with fibroids, it can take time for you to decide on the best course of treatment.
 But, during that time, you may still be experiencing symptoms like pelvic pain, heavy periods, constipation, frequent urination or painful sex.
 So, if you need to find some fibroid pain relief while determining the next steps in your treatment plan, try any or all of these tips to help find some medical or natural forms of relief from fibroid symptoms.

-The US FDA is currently investigating a new combination pill that drastically reduces heavy periods caused by fibroids.
+The also approved a new combination pill that drastically reduces heavy periods caused by fibroids.
 Called relugolix, the drug combines estrogen and progestin.
 And, in studies conducted by manufacturer Myovant Sciences, the combo pill effectively reduced heavy menstrual bleeding.

 For the study, researchers recruited 770 women with fibroids and heavy periods.
 Each woman was randomly assigned to take the drug or a placebo.
 Every day, for six months.
 Then, at the end of the trial, over 70% of the women taking relugolix saw dramatic bleeding reductions.
 And, unlike other fibroid drugs, relugolix didn’t lower women’s bone density.
 Then, in the follow-up SPIRIT extension study, researchers discovered that the pill reduced both dysmenorrhea (painful menstrual periods) and pelvic pain that isn’t linked to the menstrual cycle, but these results were for women with endometriosis.
 But, since both women with fibroids and women with endometriosis experience heavy periods, the reduction in bleeding could be the biggest advantage.
 3

-Of course, that’s a big plus for women who worry about osteoperosis.
-Still, if approved, the pill would be very expensive.
-And, because it blocks hormonal production, women would have to go off their medications in order to get pregnant.
-Also, because these fibroid drugs can impact other areas of women’s health, they aren’t meant to be long-term treatments.
-Which is why women may prefer non-pharmacologic ways to relieve fibroid pain.
+Of course, that's a big plus for women who worry about osteoperosis.
+Still, the pill blocks hormonal production, meaning you'll have to go off your medication in order to get pregnant.
+Also, because these fibroid drugs can impact other areas of health, they aren't meant to be long-term treatments.
+And that's why women may prefer non-pharmacologic ways to relieve fibroid pain.

 Relieve Fibroid Pain Without Drugs